 Symptoms of a cystic hygroma depend on where and how big it is.
 The growth may make it hard for nearby organs and other body parts to work the way they should.

 In newborn babies, a cystic hygroma looks like a bulge under the skin, which may be slightly blue.
 Babies born with this type of cyst often have a hard time eating and may grow more slowly than those without cystic hygromas.
 If a cystic hygroma is near the throat, your baby may have trouble breathing.
 These cysts can become infected.
 Left untreated, the cystic hygroma can harm nearby bones and teeth.

 The cystic hygroma will get bigger as your baby grows, and it may grow quickly if the cyst becomes infected or there is bleeding inside it.

-If your child has signs of a cystic hygroma after he or she is born, your baby may get tests including chest X-ray, ultrasound, and an MRI or CT scan to diagnose the cyst.
+If your child has signs of a cystic hygroma after they’re born, they may get tests including chest X-ray, ultrasound, and an MRI or CT scan to diagnose the cyst.

 Doctors use surgery to remove a cystic hygroma.
 If parts of it are left behind, there’s a 15% chance it will come back.
-Other options include chemotherapy, radiation therapy, steroids, and sclerotherapy (injection of a salt solution), though these are less effective than surgery.
+Though they don’t work as well as surgery, there are other options, such as: